How to cope with unexpected birth mother contact

 In all 4 cases the adoptive family-birth family relationships had been compromised.

-Questions addressed in the video
+Here are the questions and issues addressed in the video

 What are the first steps to take to prepare for birth family contact?